 This is vital work, because as IoT and 5G networks combine to soak up much of the available investment, and ARPU continues to track downwards, service providers don’t have the time, the resources or the cash to embark on a lengthy and hugely expensive program to overhaul and effectively rebuild their current BSS and OSS stacks to make them fit for digital business transformation purposes.

-Instead, they need an API-driven open architecture that enables them to get away from vendor lock-in and start to focus on money making digital business models they can deliver now.
-This means reducing their reliance on current systems and overcoming the issues of dealing with large, often inflexible, vendors who will deliver projects and upgrade software on their terms and at their own pace.
+They need an API-driven open architecture that enables them to start to focus on money making digital business models they can deliver now.
+This means working with specialist vendors who will deliver projects and upgrade software on their terms and at their own pace.

 Because, make no mistake, the pressure is on and increasing.
 The bleak reality facing service providers, in the face of rising competition from web-scale companies, is that it is now or never to make that change happen.
 The alternative is a slow, lingering death wedded to existing ways of working and outdated business models.